MoonDogs Stay Victorious at Home

 Redmon, Center Point Energy's High Energy Player of the Game, capped off the win for the MoonDogs with 14 total batters faced, 6 strikeouts, and an average of 1.80 ERA for the night.

 The MoonDogs are back in action tomorrow, May 30th, in Willmar, MN, against the Stingers.
-The first pitch is scheduled for 7:05 pm! shortstop Marcus Semien (NYM).
+The first pitch is scheduled for 7:05 pm.

 Northwoods League Stories from May 29, 2026